 My kids do a great job of alerting me to when I’m not there with them.
 I may be in the same room, but my face is buried in my phone looking for new businesses to approach, re-reading that email that I shouldn’t have sent, staring at my profile pic wishing I was 20 lbs. lighter.
 I get a, “DAD.
 PUT IT DOWN AND COME PLAY WITH ME!”.
 It’s the shake up I need to realize that I’m not present in the moment and I’m missing an opportunity I’ll never get back again.

-I can help.
-I work with small business owners to find that spark, nurture it back to health, and share it with the world.
+We can help.
+We work with small business owners to find that spark, nurture it back to health, and share it with the world.